Skip to main content

 Allows all non-perishable foods and many types of perishable foods.
 Adds a label requirement for perishable foods.
 Clarifies that perishable foods cannot be shipped.
 Prohibits local governments from imposing restrictions on producers.
 Clarifies that farmers market sellers are only exempt from registration if they only sell non-perishable foods.
 Clarifies that products must be made in… [read more]

-Would redefine “homestead foods” as “artisan foods” and replace their cottage food law with a food freedom law.
-Would allow the sale of perishable foods.
-Would allow all in-person sales and wholesale for non-perishable and perishable foods.
-Would also allow online sales and shipping for non-perishable foods.
+Would have redefined “homestead foods” as “artisan foods” and replace their cottage food law with a food freedom law.
+Would have allowed the sale of perishable foods.
+Would have allowed all in-person sales and wholesale for non-perishable and perishable foods.
+Would have also allowed online sales and shipping for non-perishable foods.

 New Hampshire HB 15652024 Cottage FoodEnacted